liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.4.19 (2023//) =
 * Added a new recurrence period "specific months", so you can choose on which months something transpires and repeat per year
+* Avoid php warnings if an image for an event/person/location/... no longer exists

 = 2.4.18 (2023/12/10) =
 * Fix a php warning